blackhorsewu/cncweld/README.md

 ## Introduction

-This project tries to use a CNC Mechanism with 4 degrees of freedom (dof) to do autonomous Gas Metal Arc Welding (GMAW).
+This project tries to use a CNC Mechanism with 3 degrees of freedom (dof) to do autonomous Gas Metal Arc Welding (GMAW).

 It was mainly designed and implemented by Victor W H Wu (邬伟雄).

 This project uses a self built CNC Mechanism, driven by *stepper motors*.
 It uses a *laser scanner* - Keyence LJ V7200 to scan welding grooves.
-This will help CNCWELD to locate welding grooves relative to the CNC machine without time consuming setup and alignment time.
+This will help CNCWELD to locate welding grooves relative to the CNC machine without time consuming setup and alignments.

 The whole project is implemented in the Robot Operating System (ROS).
-As the laser scanner scans welding grooves, a point cloud showing the welding groove is shown in the RViz (ROS Visualizer).
+As the laser scanner scans welding grooves, a point cloud showing the welding groove is displayed in the RViz (ROS Visualizer).
 At the same time, *way-points* of the welding path is also shown.

 When the scanning is completed, users can instruct CNCWELD where to begin and where to end.